Guy Whittall: Cricket career

 His first-class cricket debut came at the age of 18, playing for Young Zimbabwe.
 He first played for Zimbabwe against Worcestershire, opening the batting and was selected for the Zimbabwean team to tour England in 1993.
 Although he would not get a game in England, he was included in the side for the tour to Pakistan later the same year.

 Whittall made his Test debut in December against Pakistan, scoring 33 runs and taking the wicket of Basit Ali.
 He made his maiden Test century in his sixth Test, at Harare Sports Club in February 1995, making an unbeaten 113 to help his side to a historic first Test victory against the touring Pakistanis.
 Two years later he scored Zimbabwe's first double-century, making an unbeaten 203 at Queens Sports Club against New Zealand.
-Whittall was well short of his double ton when the number 11, Everton Matambanadzo, came in to bat.
-The New Zealanders did their bit to help, giving field placings designed to give easy singles thus giving Matambanadzo the strike.
+Whittall was short of his double ton when the number 11, Everton Matambanadzo, came in to bat.
+The New Zealanders did their bit to help, giving field placings designed to allow easy singles thus giving Matambanadzo the strike.
 The milestone eventually came with a boundary through the slips.

 Against the same opponents in September 2002, Whittall fell just short of registering another double hundred, finishing unbeaten on 188 in controversial circumstances when Pommie Mbangwa was run out with Whittall possibly impeded by Dion Nash.

 Although he never took a five wicket haul, Whittall took over 50 Test wickets for Zimbabwe.
 His career best was 4/18 against England.
 His ODI career included three World Cups, and he did particularly well in 1999 as Zimbabwe made the final six.